 At Kos one hoped that Asclepius himself or one of his healing children would visit the patient in a dream, relating what they needed to do to cure their ailment.

-Admission into the Asclepeion was preceded by katharsis, or purification — cleansing baths, purgatives, and a cleansing diet, for several days.
+Admission into the Asclepeion was preceded by katharsis, or purification — several days of cleansing baths, purgatives, and a cleansing diet.
 Meditation and chanting could help transition the patient into a hypnotic state.Delphi and Anesthesia

 Records of case histories describe opening abdominal abscesses, and post-trauma removal of foreign objects.
 These may have occurred with the patient in a dream-like state of induced sleep called έγκοίμησις or enkoimesis, a state similar to anesthesia, induced with the help of opium.